 EXTERNAL THIRD PARTIES

-- Service providers acting as processors based in the UK who provide VOIP, telephone and broadband provider for clients (Inclarity Communications Ltd), and marketing services (TBD).
+- Service providers acting as processors based in the UK who provide VOIP, telephone, communication and broadband services for clients (Inclarity Communications Ltd), (Gamma Business Communications Ltd), and marketing services (TBD).

-- Professional advisers based in the UK who provide HR consultancy, banking, legal, insurance, accounting services (The Martlet Partnership LLP) and book-keeping (Outnumbered Bookkeeping).
+- Professional advisers based in the UK who provide HR consultancy, banking, legal, insurance, accounting services (The Martlet Partnership LLP).

 - HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.